Content: Participant Information Sheet - What's involved

 - Who will have access to this information and how you will protect their confidentiality;

-- Your future plans for ensuring that the data you collect will be used optimally; for example, data storage and re-use after the completion of this specific study, together with possibility of sharing anonymous information with others in order to support science more generally.
-It is important that potential participants are informed of the importance of data sharing.
+- Your future plans for ensuring that the data you collect will be used optimally; for example, data storage and re-use after the completion of this specific study, together with possibility of sharing anonymous or identifiable information with others in order to support science more generally.
+Potential participants should be informed of the importance of data sharing.

 The use of tables or flow diagrams can help provide clarity when describing a complex series of interventions.
 It can often help to describe each stage of your proposed study, with its inherent risk, in chronological order in the 'What's involved' section of your Participant Information Sheet.